skx/critical/README.md

 * Inline expansion swallows a character
   * `puts "[expr 3 + 3]ab` shows `3b` - where did `a` go?

-Missing features?

-* The ability to define `procs`.

 ## Testing